 After you put spend on a rewards credit card, most people begin to wonder when they’ll see the points/miles show up.
 This differs depending on the financial institution that issues the credit card.
 I have credit cards with five of the popular financial institutions and have done research on the other ones to find out when the points post.
 Here is what I found about each of the respective financial institutions:

-There are obviously some other banks out there (Bank of America, Wells Fargo, etc.) that I do not have experience with nor could I find any information about.
+There are obviously some other banks out there (Wells Fargo, US Bank, etc.) that I do not have experience with nor could I find any information about.
 If you have input from your experience with the banks listed above or other banks, let me know I’d love to add it to this post.
 Thanks!